elementor/elementor-developers-docs/src/form-fields/field-controls.md

 <Badge type="tip" vertical="top" text="Elementor Pro" /> <Badge type="warning" vertical="top" text="Advanced" />

 Form fields can have additional controls where users can customize the form field.
 When the field is added to the form, those controls will be displayed in the field setting.
-The data entered to those controls is saved in the database and later can be used to render the field output or validate the field value.
+The data entered into those controls is saved in the database and later can be used to render the field output or validate the field value.

 ## Registering Controls